 Public transport in Utrecht is very well organised, just like in the rest of the Netherlands.
 The central point for buses, trains and trams in Utrecht is Utrecht Central Station.
 Underneath the main hall of the railway station you can find the bus station.
 There are Connexxion buses that take you to other cities in the Netherlands, and U-OV buses that take care of the transport in Utrecht.
 Trams can also be found on the station, they transport you to small cities around Utrecht and cross the city on their way there.
 Buses, however, are a more common way to travel around Utrecht.
 In the middle of the oval shaped bus station is an information desk where you can ask for travel information and buy an ‘OV-chipkaart’; bustickets that you can use for several bus rides.
-You can also buy single tickets for € 2,80 when you enter a bus, but that is much more expensive.
+You can also buy single tickets for € 2,80 when you enter a bus.

 On the website https://u-ov.info/ you can find schedules of the buses, specific for every bus stop you might need (in Dutch).
 On the website http://9292.nl/en/ you can plan your route using all kinds of public transport in the Netherlands (in English).

 The Netherlands is a country full of people... and their bikes!
 Every Dutchie has a bike.
 Or two, or even three in case the other two break down.
 Biking is the way to travel in Utrecht.
 Special bike lanes make it pretty safe to speed up downtown and find your way around.
 If you stay for some weeks and thoroughly want to experience the Dutch way of life, it is advisable to buy a bicycle.
 Make sure you use an extra lock to attach your bike to something that can’t be removed so easily, for example a tree!